AP-CSPrinciples/CSP-using_Python/source/Unit 2/data.md

 **1. Binary Representation of Data**

-**Objective:** Convert text into binary format (ASCII encoding).
-* **Concepts Covered:** Binary, ASCII, Data Representation.

-**Task:**
-* Write a function that converts a given string of text into binary representation using the ASCII encoding system.
-* Each character in the text will be converted into its ASCII value, and then the ASCII value will be converted into binary.
+**Objective:** Write a function that converts a given string of text into binary representation using the ASCII encoding system.
+Each character in the text will be converted into its ASCII value, and then the ASCII value will be converted into binary.

-**Instructions:**
+**Directions:**

 1. Create a function with one parameter that accepts a message (the text you want to convert).
 2. Create an **empty list** to store the binary versions of each character.